hitoshi-watase/sercrod/docs/reference/directives/apply.md

 - *apply and n-apply are purely host level commit controls; they do not evaluate expressions or accept configuration.
 - The directive relies on the staging mechanism; without *stage or n-stage on the host, it has no effect.
-- Because the contents of a *apply element are not processed by Nablla, you must not rely on nested directives or percent expressions inside the same element.
+- Because the contents of a *apply element are not processed by Sercrod, you must not rely on nested directives or percent expressions inside the same element.
 Use separate elements for dynamic information or attach additional behavior via standard DOM event listeners from user code.
 - On a single element, only one of the action oriented control directives such as *apply, *restore, *save, *load, *post, *api, *upload, or *download will be honored; additional directives of this kind on the same element are ignored by design.